striezel/botvinnik/doc/commands.md

 * `!wikiru` - _(since version 0.0.7)_ gets extract from an article on the
   Russian Wikipedia, e. g. `!wikiru Albert Einstein` will show an extract from the article about the scientist Albert Einstein

+### Connection test commands

+Connection tests commands are there to test connection availability.

+* `!ping` - _(since version 0.0.9)_ shows the time it took the message to reach the bot

+**Note:** Please be aware that the bot user (like every other Matrix user) has to obey the rate limits for sending messages.
+Therefore, if you spam ping commands (or any other commands) too much, the bot will not be able to answer all requests, because the Matrix server will just stop accepting messages for a certain period of time.
+So please do not spam bot commands.